Regular Council Meetings are held at 7:00 p.m. in the Council Chambers at City Hall. View the 2023 Regular Council Meeting Schedule below.

 Regular Meetings of Council are held at 7:00 p.m. in the Council Chambers at City Hall unless otherwise noted.

 Langley BC, V3A 4B3

 Fax: (604) 514-2838

 Please ensure your request is received by the Corporate Officer by Noon on the Wednesday prior to the scheduled Council Meeting, at the very latest, as there is a limit of 3 Delegations and 2 Community Spotlights which can be heard at any Regular Council Meeting.

 While we will try to accommodate your request as best we can, we cannot guarantee that you will be scheduled for the council meeting of your choice.

 Regardless of the number of people in your delegation or the number of topics you wish to cover, the delegation as a whole is permitted 5 minutes to make its submission to Council, and Community Spotlights are permitted 10 minutes.
 If you have written material that you wish to provide to Council prior to the meeting, please forward it to the Administration Department by noon on the Tuesday prior to your scheduled appearance.
 Council will then have sufficient time to review your material in advance of the meeting.
 Please note, that any material that you provide will be included in the respective public meeting agenda and made available to the public upon request.

-Please note that this is a public meeting and will be livestreamed via YouTube and recorded and posted to the City's website.
-Each speaker will be asked to provide their name and the street (not house number) and the municipality in which they live.
+Please note that this is a public meeting that will be livestreamed and recorded and made available for viewing on the City's website.
 This information will form part of the public record.